MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-sources-wasted-spending.md

 - *Integration complexity*: Assess the complexity and cost of integrating the feature with other systems or third-party services.
 - *Performance considerations*: Evaluate the effect of the feature on the application's performance, including scalability, response time, and resource usage.

+#### Review value with stakeholders

-**Seek input.** Get everyone involved when you're trying to figure out if an application feature is worth the cost and effort.
+Get everyone involved when you're trying to figure out if an application feature is worth the cost and effort.
 Talk to people like product managers, software developers, and business analysts.
 Collect data and study it to understand how a feature affects your business goals.
 Your development team can give you important information about how much work it takes to maintain certain features.
 Encourage them to speak up about features that might be more trouble than they're worth, especially if these features distract from creating new ones.

-**Determine the future of the feature**.
+#### Determine the future of the feature

 Based on the analysis and evaluation, determine the future of the application features.
 Remove, reinvest, or monetize any application feature not providing a return on investment.

 - *Remove the application feature.* Consider the planned end of life of an application feature based on data.
 Reasons for removing the feature might include low customer demand, high maintenance costs, complexity, or redundancy that’s not worth the effort to fix.
 Create a plan for removing the identified features.
 It might involve refactoring the code, updating dependencies, or reorganizing the user interface.